brendanberg/L/concepts/numeric+types.md

 I'm considering one of two ways.
 Either `(1 / 3) (decimal approximation)` or `decimal { approximateValue: 1/3 }`

+Rational approximations can be found using a binary search-like [algorithm](http://www.johndcook.com/blog/2010/10/20/best-rational-approximation/).

 A decimal behaves like any other rational, but can only have a power of ten as the denominator.
 Despite their similar behavior, rationals and decimals are implemented slightly differently internally.